microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 4. Please ensure selection of correct region where desired Azure Services are available.
 In case certain services are not available, deployment may fail.
 [Azure Services Global Availability](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=all) for understanding target services availablity.
 5. Do not use any special characters or uppercase letters in the environment code.
 6. Please ensure that you select the correct resource group name.
 We have given a sample name which  may need to be changed should any resource group with the same name already exist in your subscription.
+7. The audience for this document is CSAs and GBBs.

 > **Note:** Please log in to Azure and Power BI using the same credentials.